 Cattle contribute to global warming through their methane “burps” and especially through the farming practices that deforest the land for the use of the livestock.
 Switch to ground turkey for burgers, meatloaf, and other dishes that traditionally have called for beef.
-Tastes good, and it’s good for the earth.
+It tastes good, and it’s good for the earth.

 Less meat in our diets is proving to be healthier for the planet and for people.
 Especially given COVID restrictions and news about conditions for workers in meat processing facilities, now is the time to make more of your meals meatless.
 Recipes are readily available.
 Try them for the sake of the planet, your health, and justice.

-Compost so that food scraps that would have gone into a landfill go instead to fill the land with nutrients.
-Composting options are available, including indoors or compost pickup companies, as well as in your yard.
-Search online for how-tos.
-Or let Ty Finch, a WEUMC and Creation Care Committee member, introduce you to Bokashi composting in less than 3 minutes. here
+You can start by composting in your back yard.
+Search online for how-tos on popular websites or let Ty Finch, a WEUMC and Creation Care Committee member, introduce you to Bokashi composting in less than 3 minutes. here

 Conduct a waste audit.
 For up to a week, keep track of what normally would be discarded.
 Could it have been reused, recycled, or composted?
 If it is excess packaging, were other options available?
 What about leftovers?
 What might you do to minimize food waste?
 Consider enlisting your whole family as Waste Erasers.